SNAP Benefits in New Mexico: How to Apply and Qualify

 How to Use Your SNAP Benefits in New Mexico

-Once approved for SNAP, you'll want to use your benefits effectively.
-This means knowing what you can buy and where.
+Once approved for SNAP, you'll want to know how to use your benefits, covering what you can buy and where to shop.

 What is an EBT Card and How to Use it?